 Payroll and sales tax as the result of fraud are a big deal.
 A recent fraud scheme involved a perpetrator who gave themselves unauthorized pay increases and fictitious overtime hours.
 In calculating the theft amount, it is common to calculate the loss as the gross amount overpaid to the individual.
 Unfortunately, the company who paid the wages also incurred additional, and unnecessary, employer paid payroll taxes.
 That's 6.2% of the gross wages for social security and 1.45% for Medicare.
 This additional 7.65% is a loss that can be easily overlooked.

-Let's also imagine an employee was purchasing additional supplies and equipment for personal use.
+Sales tax may also be overlooked when dealing with unauthorized purchases schemes.
+A common example involves a perpetrator who orders additional items through a vendor that is routinely used by the business.
 Looking through the invoices, there may be 50 items purchased, but only five of those items were fraudulent.
 In these instances, the portion of sales tax applied to those items may be overlooked.
 These are costs that otherwise would not have been incurred.
-This brings me to my next point.

-Using the last example, shipping costs associated with any fraudulent purchases may also be neglected.
+Shipping costs associated with any fraudulent purchases may also be neglected.
 Depending on the size, weight and frequency of the products fraudulently purchased, shipping costs may account for a significant portion of the loss amount.